pennersr/django-allauth/README.rst

 **🕵️ Battle-tested**
     The package has been out in the open since 2010.
-It is in use by many commercial companies whose business depens on it and has hence been subject to various penetration testing attempts.
+It is in use by many commercial companies whose business depends on it and has hence been subjected to various penetration testing attempts.

 **⏳Rate limiting**
     When you expose an authentication-enabled web service to